realadammatthew/humbleberger/src/copy/what-will-the-messiah-do.md

 ---

-_"\"'They will live in the land that I gave to my servant Jacob, where your ancestors lived.
+_"They will live in the land that I gave to my servant Jacob, where your ancestors lived.
 They will live in it forever with their children and grandchildren, and my servant David will be their prince forever.
 I will make a covenant of peace with them; it will be a permanent covenant with them.
 I will establish and multiply them and will set my sanctuary among them forever.
 My dwelling place will be with them; I will be their God, and they will be my people.
-When my sanctuary is among them forever, the nations will know that I, the Lord, sanctify Israel.'\""_
+When my sanctuary is among them forever, the nations will know that I, the Lord, sanctify Israel."_
 **(Ezekiel 37:25-28)**

 ---